End User License Agreement (EULA)

 Despite thorough testing, Oceanview Consultancy Ltd cannot guarantee that the output of this software will be accurate in all cases.
 You use it at your own risk.

 It will work on most SAS7BDAT files, whether uncompressed or using CHAR or BINARY compression.
-It should only be used on 'clean' datasets, by which I mean datasets that are the immediate output of a data step or PROC.
+It works best on 'clean' datasets, that is, datasets that are the immediate output of a data step or PROC.
 Using DsShell on other datasets, for example datasets that have been edited using FSEDIT or similar, might lead to strange effects like deleted observations being output.

 Note that DsShell will happily work on datasets that have a READ password.
 The password protection in SAS7BDAT files does NOT encrypt the data and DsShell doesn't even check to see whether a password has been set.
 You should not rely on a READ password to protect your data - use the ENCRYPT option for that.
 See SAS's rather cryptic warning about this here.